Paycheck Protection Program Loan Forgiveness

 Repayment of Unforgiven Funds

-The PPPFA will enable more small business owners to obtain full loan forgiveness.
-However, if based on your use of the funds, the good news is that the PPPFA extended the repayment term for the loan from two years to five years.
+The PPPFA enables more small business owners to obtain full loan forgiveness.
+However, if based on your use of the funds, you still feel you will not receive full loan forgiveness, there’s good news.
+The PPPFA extended the repayment term for the loan from two years to five years.